Zetao-Wu/Application-Team-Challenge/README.md

+Please load the address for the backend/api first: https://application-api-6yqe.onrender.com/ Then, run the address for frontend: https://application-team-challenge-pzgc-bxjbvvy74-zetao-wus-projects.vercel.app/

 Overall the project attempte to follow the Figma design as much as possible but with a few tweaks.
 I have optimized the application in consideration of better accessibility and efficiency.
 I tried to keep the changes on the UI as minimal as possible in consideration of respecting the design as much as possible.
 Below are few functionalities I have made:

 Search Bar: Instead of the header for the Participant Name, I have changed that part to a search bar, where we can directly search for a participant based on their name.
 This can more efficiently lookup by name rather than scrolling and finding the correct participant, which can be time consuming given the amount of data.